Las Vegas ballpark pitch revives debate over public funding for sports stadiums - KESQ

 “We will support large-scale projects — whether they’re pro-teams, event centers or large companies — if they’re going to bring good union jobs with healthcare and pensions,” said Ted Pappageorge, the Culinary Union’s secretary-treasurer.

-While the debate surrounding public financing for private sports stadiums has animated governing bodies nationwide, there isn’t a debate among economists.
+While the debate surrounding public financing for private sports stadiums has animated governing bodies nationwide, that same debate among economists strikes a different tone.

-Roger Noll, a Stanford University economics emeritus professor, said economists question whether bringing new stadiums to cities has a slightly negative or positive net impact without public assistance.
+Roger Noll, a Stanford University economics emeritus professor, said the question among economists is whether bringing new stadiums to cities has a net impact that is slightly negative or positive — without any public assistance.

-To be effective, a Las Vegas stadium in Las Vegas would have to draw a substantial number of visitors who would not normally come to the city.
-If stadiums are another asset in an existing structure, then most of the spending there would likely be in neighboring attractions, like the Sunset Strip’s resorts and restaurants, Noll said.

-Much of the ball club’s financing also goes toward player salaries, who often don’t live in their team’s city year-round, he noted.
+To be effective, a stadium in Las Vegas would have to draw in a substantial number of visitors who would not normally come to the city, Noll said.
+If stadiums are another asset to an already-existing structure, then most of the money spent there would likely be spent in neighboring attractions, like the Sunset Strip’s resorts and restaurants.
+Much of the ball club’s financing also goes toward player salaries, who often don’t live in their team’s city year-round.

 “It’s not that they don’t exist, but they’re tiny,” Noll said of the economic benefits.
 “They can’t possibly be big enough to justify hundreds of millions of dollars in expenditure.”